oluwabujadeakinjo/taskflow-api-guides/deployment/deployment.md

 |`-d`|Runs the container in the background|
 |`-p 3000:3000`|Maps your computer's port to the container's port.
 The first `3000` is the port on your machine|

-## Step 4: Deploy using PM2
+### Option B: Deploy using PM2
-Ensure the application stays online indefinitely and utilizes all available system resources.
+PM2 is a production process manager that keeps the application online indefinitely and utilizes all available system resources.

-### Launch the application
+**1. Launch the application process**
-Use `PM2` to launch the application and give it a specific name:
+Run `PM2` to launch the application and give it a distinct name (`taskflow-api`):

 ```Bash
 # Run server.js and name the process taskflow-api
 pm2 start server.js --name taskflow-api
 ```

-### Check the application status
+**2. Verify process status**
-Use `pm2 status` to know if your application is online:
+Run `pm2 status` to review the live status of application instances:

 ```Bash
 pm2 status
 ```

-## Step 5: Verify deployment
+## Step 4: Verify the deployment
-Send a request to the health endpoint to verify that the service is operational:
+Send a request to the `/health` endpoint to ensure the service is operational:

 ```Bash
 # ping the health check endpoint